AlistairBoettiger/Protocols/OligoPaintHybe.md

-### OligoPaint Protocol
+## OligoPaint Protocol
+### Fixation
 1. Plate cells on polylysine coated coverslips
 2. allow cells ~1hr to attach
+3. Check cell density on microscope.
+Cells should be mostly confluent.
-3. Wash twice with 1x PBS to remove media and unattached cells
+4. Wash twice with 1x PBS to remove media and unattached cells
-3. Fix cells 10' in 5% PFA
+5. Fix cells 10' in 5% PFA
-4. wash out PFA in 1x PBS
+6. wash out PFA in 1x PBS.
+Cells may now be stored at 4C for a few days.

+### Permeabilization
 5. Incubate cells for 7' in 1 mg/mL Sodium Borohydride in ddH2O (make fresh!)
 6. Wash 2x with PBS
 7. Incubate for 10' in 1X PBS + 0.5% v/v Triton X-100 at RT